Unfortunately travelling isn’t free (if only!), and most of us have to raise the funds ourselves to afford a gap year.

 Before you go on your gap year, calculate the costs of living in the destinations you'll be travelling to.
 There may be some costs you haven't factored into your budget, such as visas or vaccinations, so don't get caught out.
 Proper research is the best way to know how much you’ll need to realistically afford a gap year.

-A good thing to do is to set up a bank account specifically for your gap travel money.
+A good thing to do is to set up a bank account specifically for your travel money.
 This way you can track how much you have saved and try to leave it untouched until you set off.
-You should also be able to get better interest and fewer fees on this kind of account, which will help save some extra pennies.
+You should also be able to get better interest and fewer fees on this kind of account, which will help you afford a gap year more quickly!

 If you're planning on doing charity work or something similar, you could raise some of the money through sponsorships; for example, finding groups who will pay for part of your gap year if you are prepared to do charity work.
 If you're spending your gap year volunteering abroad you should find out exactly what funds are available to you before you go.
 Many schools or colleges have a charitable trust and may be able to offer you a grant.
 Local organisations such as the Rotary Club have grants available for gap year travellers, so check all avenues.

 Birthday and Christmas presents can become a good source of income.
 Let your family know you're preparing for a gap year and they'll be delighted that they finally know what to get you - whether that's helping out with money or buying essential items for your kit!